xelatihy/yocto-gl/docs/yocto/yocto_modelio.md

 In some cases, it may be desireable to extract the shape elements corresponding to a single material, for example for use in renderers that support a single shader per shape.
-Yocto/ModelIO defines convenience functions for this case, that are overrides of the previous `get_XXX(...)` functions, but differ in that they take a material is as input, instead of returning materials tags.
+Yocto/ModelIO defines convenience functions for this case, that are overrides of the previous `get_<element>(...)` functions, but differ in that they take a material is as input, instead of returning materials tags.

 ```cpp
 auto obj = new obj_model{};             // obj model buffer